-This article describes cumulative update package 2 (build number: 14.0.3008.27) for SQL Server 2017.
-This update contains fixes that were released after the release of SQL Server 2017.
+This article describes Cumulative Update package 2 (CU2) for SQL Server 2017.
+This update contains fixes that were released after the initial release of SQL Server 2017 and updates the SQL Server and Analysis services components to the following builds:

 If you use the Query Store feature, do not install this Cumulative Update 2 (CU2) (14.0.3008.27).
 Instead, install CU3 (14.0.3015.40).